pygame/pygame/docs/reST/ref/controller.rst

     Enable or disable events connected to controllers.

     .. note::
-        This will not turn on or off events related to joysticks.
+        Controllers can still generate joystick events, which will not be toggled by this function.

+    .. versionchanged:: 2.0.2: Changed return type from int to None

     .. ## pygame._sdl2.controller.set_eventstate ##